-The Leaving a Legacy Scholarship Steak Dinner will be held on Tuesday, March 27, 2018, at 6:30 p.m. in the Family Life Center at the First Baptist Church of Macclenny.
+The Leaving a Legacy Scholarship Steak Dinner will be held on Tuesday, April 2nd, at 6:30 p.m. in the Family Life Center at the First Baptist Church of Macclenny.
 Tickets are on sale for $30 per person.
-All tickets must be purchased prior to the day of the event.
-For further information or to purchase tickets, please contact the School Superintendent's Office at 259-0401 or 259-0428.
+All tickets must be purchased prior to the day of the event and no later than Friday, March 29th.
+For further information or to purchase tickets, please contact the Superintendent's Office at 259-0428.
+Also tickets will be available at your school sites.
+Please contact your front office to purchase them.
 Proceeds from this event will be used for student scholarships.

 BCEF 2017-2018 Annual Report